 The Mistake: Sending the identical resume for every application.

 The Reality: Each ATS ranks candidates based on keyword match percentage.
-A generic resume lacks the specific terms from the job description, guaranteeing a low score and burial in the "No" pile.
+A generic resume lacks the specific terms from the job description, guaranteeing a low score.

 The Fix: Strategic Tailoring